Label Alignment Regularization for Distribution Shift: Introduction

-The aforementioned feature-matching approach assumes that the optimal joint risk between the source and target is small.
-This assumption fails when the conditional distribution of the labels given input is different between source and target domains---which we call \emph{label shift}.
-An example is when in the source domain labels are much more imbalanced than in the target domain.
-For instance, \citet{zhao2019learning} identified that under such label distribution shift, the optimal joint risk can be quite large and they empirically show the failure of domain adaptation methods on MNIST-USPS digit datasets. \citet{johansson2019support} also pointed out the limitation of matching feature representations by pointing out its inconsistency, and thus tendency for high target errors.
+The aforementioned representation-matching approach assumes that the optimal joint risk between the source and target is small.
+This assumption fails when the conditional distribution of the labels given input is different between source and target domains.
+An example occurs when labels in the source domain are much more imbalanced than in the target domain.
+For instance, \citet{zhao2019learning} identified that under such label distribution shift, the optimal joint risk can be quite large and they empirically show the failure of domain adaptation methods on MNIST-USPS digit datasets. \citet{johansson2019support} also pointed out the limitation of matching feature representations by showing its inconsistency, and thus the tendency for high target errors.

-In this work, we take a different approach to domain adaptation that relies on label alignment, the property that the labels align with the top singular vectors of the representation.
-Rather than learning an invariant representation, our proposed algorithm adjusts the classifier to the target domain by removing the effect of label alignment in the source domain on the classifier and enforcing this property on the target domain predictions.
+In this work, we adopt a novel approach to domain adaptation that focuses on label alignment, defined as the alignment of labels with the top left singular vectors of the representation.
+Instead of striving for an invariant representation, our proposed algorithm fine-tunes the classifier for the target domain.
+It achieves this by removing the influence of label alignment in the source domain and applying this alignment principle to the target domain.
+A critical distinction of our approach from existing methodologies is that we adjust the classifier's weight rather than its representation.
+Consequently, our method can be applied in settings with linear function approximation and may complement existing approaches.

-We describe label alignment phenomenon in Section \ref{sec:background}, and outline the proposed method in Section \ref{sec:algorithm}.
-Section \ref{sec:theory} provides a bound on the difference between the solution found by our regularization and the true solution in a linear regression setting.
+We describe the label alignment phenomenon in Section \ref{sec:background}, and outline the proposed method in Section \ref{sec:algorithm}.
+Section \ref{sec:theory} formally justifies our regularization method by showing that it projects the solution onto the span of the top right singular vectors of the target domain.
 Section \ref{sec:related} reviews related work.
 In Section \ref{sec:experiments}, we first provide a synthetic example where the proposed regularizer shows a clear advantage.
-We then experiment with imbalanced MNIST-USPS binary classification tasks and find that our method, unlike the domain-adversarial baseline, is robust to label shift.
-Finally, we evaluate our algorithm on cross-lingual sentiment analysis tasks and observe improved $F_1$ score over training without using our regularization and using an adversarial domain adaptation baseline.
+We then experiment with imbalanced MNIST-USPS binary classification tasks and find that our method, unlike the domain-adversarial baseline, is robust to imbalance in one domain.
+Finally, we evaluate our algorithm on cross-lingual sentiment analysis tasks and observe improved $F_1$ score on training with our regularization, compared to adversarial domain adaptation baselines.